Hakeemmidan/expo-iaps-playground/README.md

 1. Login with Google.
 2. Click on 'Checkout'.
 3. Fill out the checkout page.
    1. Enter the email that you signed up with.
-(That way your transaction would get mapped to your account.)
+(That way the transaction would get mapped to your account.)
    2. Enter one of the following test card numbers, depending on the case you want to see:
       - Success
         - 4242424242424242